 President Biden announced in mid-February that 300 million doses of vaccine would be produced by vaccine manufacturers by the end of July.
-If vaccine manufacturers meet that production schedule and doses become available to Philadelphia in steadily-increasing amounts - which are far from guaranteed - weekly dose allocations could rise from approximately 50,000 per week in late February to 150,000 per week by the end of May.
+If vaccine manufacturers meet that production schedule and doses become available to Philadelphia in steadily-increasing amounts - which are far from guaranteed - weekly dose allocations could rise from approximately 75,000 per week in mid-March to 150,000 per week by the end of May.
+However, federal health officials have provided no information on the number of doses that Philadelphia can expect to receive each week.
+Weekly allocations through the week of March 22 are shown below.
+Because the federally-supported Type 1 mass vaccination site (Center City Vaccination Center) is provided vaccine directly from the federal government, it has added to the supply allocated to Philadelphia.